- Alcohol specific mortality is increasing in the District.

 Source: NHS Digital HES data

 For those who are worried they might be drinking too much, free, confidential support and treatment is available at Inspiring Recovery.
-The service operates from three main hubs – Wakefield city centre, Castleford and South Kirkby, as well as having satellite sites across the district.
+The service operates from two sites– Wakefield city centre and Castleford, as well as having satellite sites across the district.

 Telephone: 0300 123 1912 or email: Wakefield-IR@turning-point.co.uk for advice and information or alternatively visit their website at: http://wellbeing.turning-point.co.uk/wakefield/contact-us/